spacetelescope/gwcs/docs/gwcs/ifu.rst

 Custom model storing transforms in a dictionary
 -----------------------------------------------

-In case a pixel to slice mapping is not available, one can write a custom mdoel storing transforms in a dictionary.
+In case a pixel to slice mapping is not available, one can write a custom model storing transforms in a dictionary.
 The model would look like this:

 .. code::